Hikmah04525/newsportal-app/README.md

 * Fetch top headlines and category-based news
 * Search news in real time
+* Dynamic routing for Home
-* Dynamic routing for Home, Explore, and Search pages
+* dynamic youting for Explore, and Search pages
 * Fully responsive layout (mobile → tablet → desktop)
 * Carousel for top headlines
 * Load More functionality